ng-Classic/ng-classic/packages/compiler/design/architecture.md

 #### ngcc operation

-`ngcc` will by default scan `node_modules` and produce Ivy-compatible versions of every package it discovers built using Angular ClassicPackage Format (APF).
+`ngcc` will by default scan `node_modules` and produce Ivy-compatible versions of every package it discovers built using Angular Classic Package Format (APF).
 It detects the APF by looking for the presence of a `.metadata.json` file alongside the package's `module` entrypoint.

 Alternatively, `ngcc` can be initiated by passing the name of a single NPM package.
 It will begin converting that package, and recurse into any dependencies of that package that it discovers which have not yet been converted.